How Much Rent Can I Afford on $60K in 2025?

 The Takeaway

 Affording rent can be challenging whether someone is living off a single income or is part of a dual income household.
 There are a few different approaches to determining how much rent someone making $60K can afford.
-One rule of thumbs advises that you spend no more than 30% of your gross income rent.
-Another says to keep all living expenses including rent to under 50% of your take-home pay.
+One rule of thumb advises that you spend no more than 30% of your gross income rent, which would be $1,500 a month.
+Another says to keep all necessary living expenses including rent to under 50% of your take-home pay.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.